AnchalSV31/Photobooth/photobooth-main/vite-project/README.md

 └── index.js
 ```

-# React + Vite

-# Use command "npm run dev" In VITE-PROJECT folder to run the project

 ## 📱 Browser Support

 Works on Chrome, Firefox, Safari, and Edge.
 Requires camera permissions and HTTPS/localhost for security.